 This document looks at current and future needs for retail and commercial / leisure floorspace in West Lancashire.

-We are updating the IDP in two stages: Stage 1 looks at current infrastructure provision; Stage 2 will look at future infrastructure provision in conjunction with the Local Plan Review Preferred Options.
+We will be updating the IDP as we progress with the new Local Plan 2023-2040.
+This will again be in two stages: Stage 1 looks at current infrastructure provision; Stage 2 will look at future infrastructure provision in conjunction with the Local Plan Preferred Options (which we have not yet determined).

 The Infrastructure Delivery Schedule (IDS) is a list of all those projects required to support new development across the Borough.
-The latest IDS (2018) is published below.
+The latest IDS is published in conjunction with our CIL Infrastructure Funding Statement.

 This study provides evidence to underpin renewable and low carbon energy policies in the new plan, including that relating to wind turbines, solar panels and community energy schemes.

-The Sustainability Appraisal looks at the economic, environmental and social effects of the proposed Local Plan.
+The Sustainability Appraisal (SA) looks at the economic, environmental and social effects of plans or proposals.
+We are required to undertake an SA at several stages of the Local Plans' preparation.
+Full details can be found using the link below.

-The Habitats Regulation Assessment looks at the likely effects of the Local Plan on designated nature conservation sites within and close to West Lancashire.
+The Habitats Regulation Assessment (HRA) looks at the likely effects of plans or proposals on designated nature conservation sites.
+Full details can be found using the link below.

 A Strategic Flood Risk Assessment (SFRA) assesses the risk to an area from flooding from all sources (river and coastal, surface), now and in the future.
 It takes account of the impacts of climate change and assesses the impact that land use changes and development in the area will have on flood risk.
 A 'Level 1' SFRA looks at flood risk in more general terms.
 A 'Level 2' SFRA looks at site-specific matters.